Incremental Measurement of Structural Entropy for Dynamic Graphs: Introduction

 \section{Introduction}

-In 1953, Shannon~\cite{shannon1953lattice} proposed the problem of structural information quantification to analyze communication systems.
-Since then, many information metrics of graph structures~\cite{rashevsky1955life-c1, trucco1956note-c2, mowshowitz1967entropy, korner1973coding-c7} were presented based on the Shannon entropy of random variables.
-In recent years, Li et al.~\cite{structural-entropy, li2022principles} proposed an encoding-tree-based graph structural information metric, namely \textit{structural entropy}, to discover the natural hierarchical structure, which preserves the rules and regulations embedded in a graph.
-The structural entropy has been used extensively in the fields of biological data mining~\cite{Hi-C, zhang2021supertad}, information security~\cite{REM, li2017resistance}, and graph neural networks~\cite{dim-estimation, xu2022pooling}, etc.
+In 1953, Shannon~\citep{shannon1953lattice} proposed the problem of structural information quantification to analyze communication systems.
+Since then, many information metrics of graph structures~\citep{rashevsky1955life-c1, trucco1956note-c2, mowshowitz1967entropy, korner1973coding-c7} have been presented based on the Shannon entropy of random variables.
+In recent years, Li et al.~\citep{structural-entropy, li2022principles} proposed an encoding-tree-based graph structural information metric, namely \textit{structural entropy}, to discover the natural hierarchical structure embedded in a graph.
+The structural entropy has been used extensively in the fields of biological data mining~\citep{Hi-C, zhang2021supertad}, information security~\citep{REM, li2017resistance}, and graph neural networks~\citep{yang2023minimum, xu2022pooling, zou2023se}, etc.

-The structural entropy~\cite{structural-entropy} computation consists of three steps, encoding tree construction, node structural entropy calculation, and total structural entropy calculation.
+The computation of structural entropy~\citep{structural-entropy} consists of three steps: encoding tree construction, node structural entropy calculation, and total structural entropy calculation.
 Firstly, the graph node set is hierarchically divided into several communities (shown in Fig. \ref{intro2in1}(a)) to construct a partitioning tree, namely an encoding tree (shown in Fig. \ref{intro2in1}(b)).
-Secondly, the volume and cut edge number of each community are counted to compute the structural entropy of each non-root node in the encoding tree.
-Finally, the structural entropy of the whole graph is calculated by summing up the node structural entropy.
-In addition, the minimized structural entropy, namely \textit{the graph structural entropy}, corresponds to the optimal encoding tree, which reveals the hierarchical abstracting of the graph.
+Secondly, the total node degree and cut edge number of each community are counted to compute the structural entropy of each non-root node in the encoding tree.
+Thirdly, the structural entropy of the whole graph is calculated by summing up the node structural entropy.
+In general, smaller structural entropy corresponds to better community partitioning.
+Specifically, the minimized structural entropy, namely \textit{the graph structural entropy}, corresponds to the optimal encoding tree, which reveals the best hierarchical community partitioning of the graph.